Can You Alleviate Hayfever Naturally?

 We can use diet not only to nourish, but also to cleanse.
-But we need to make sure before we start doing things like green smoothies, juicing, fasting, superfoods, etc that our routes of elimination are open and working well, as when we start releasing toxicity from our cells by using food in this way, we need to ensure the body can see it out and allow it to exit efficiently.
+But we need to make sure before we start doing things like green smoothies, juicing, fasting, superfoods, etc that our routes of elimination are open and working well, as when we start releasing toxicity from our cells, we need to ensure the body can see it out and allow it to exit efficiently.

 Improving Bowel Function

-Psyllium husk, prokinetics such as Iberogast, enemas or soaked flaxseeds (the latter is contraindicated in those with diverticulitis) are all excellent ways to ensure the bowels are open.
+Many of my clients find Psyllium husk, prokinetics such as Iberogast, enemas or soaked flaxseeds (the latter is contraindicated in those with diverticulitis) as excellent ways to ensure their bowels are open.
 And we cannot have our bowels working effectively unless we are hydrating with 4 pints of clean plain water a day (see my blog on water).

 Improving Liver Function

-We can open up liver with castor oil packing, coffee enemas (contraindicated in those with adrenal stress).
-Milk thistle, glutathione, n-acetyl cysteine and alpha lipoic acid can all help the liver to detoxify more effectively.
+Many people open up their liver’s with castor oil packing, coffee enemas (contraindicated in those with adrenal stress).
+Milk thistle, glutathione, n-acetyl cysteine and alpha lipoic acid are all used by many to help the liver to detoxify more effectively.

 Improving lymph flow